Multi-band light curves from eccentric accreting supermassive black hole binaries: Introduction

 There are at least two independent causes of periodic variability from accreting binaries: Doppler brightening, and hydrodynamic variability.
 Doppler modulation is caused by the line-of-sight orbital velocity $v_\parallel$, and induces $\mathcal{O}(v_\parallel/c)$ corrections to the emission from gas around each BH component.
 This effect can be reliably computed for a range of orbital parameters and orientations \citep[e.g.][]{dorazio1+2015, hu+2020, Charisi2021}.
 Hydrodynamic variability refers to any other changes in the system's luminous output that are connected to the dynamics of binary accretion.
 This includes fluctuations in the thermal emission from the disk surfaces arising from adiabatic, viscous, or shock heating.
 It can also include modulations of a jet luminosity, as induced for example by the time-varying mass accretion rate onto one or both BH components.
 Our focus in this work is on modeling the hydrodynamic variability of SMBHBs.

-Simulated light curves modulated by hydrodynamic processes in accreting equal-mass, circular binaries have been reported previously \citep[e.g.][]{bode+2012, giacomazzo+2012, noble+2012, gold2014, farris+2015b, farris+2015, Tang2018, paschalidis+2021}.
-However, \cite{Zrake:2021:eccentric} showed that binaries in the gas-driven regime are likely eccentric with $e \simeq 0.4 - 0.5$ \citep[see also][]{DOrazio:2021:eccentric}.
+Simulated light curves modulated by hydrodynamic processes in accreting equal-mass, circular binaries have been reported previously \citep[e.g.][]{bode+2012, giacomazzo+2012, noble+2012, gold2014, farris+2015b, farris+2015, Tang2018, dAscoli+2018, paschalidis+2021, Gutierrez+2021}.
+However, eccentricity can evolve due to interaction with the surrounding gas \citep[see e.g.][]{Roedig+2011, Roedig+2014}. \cite{Zrake:2021:eccentric} found that binaries in the gas-driven regime are likely eccentric with $e \simeq 0.4 - 0.5$ \citep[see also][]{DOrazio:2021:eccentric}.
 Presentations of simulated light curves from eccentric binaries have been limited \citep[see e.g.][]{bogdanovic+2008}.
 Since gravitational radiation damps eccentricity \citep{peters1964}, only very compact binaries, in the gravitational wave-driven (GW-driven) regime, are expected to be on nearly circular orbits \citep[$e \lesssim 0.01$;][]{Armitage2005, Zrake:2021:eccentric}.
 It is thus important to predict light curves of both circular and eccentric systems.
 In particular, robust EM signatures of orbital eccentricity could indicate whether an electromagnetic SMBHB is in the GW- or gas-driven regime, independently of the BH mass and separation estimates.

 In this work, we calculate the light curves of accreting SMBHBs with year-like orbital periods, and eccentricity values of $e=0, 0.45$, and $0.7$.
 Light curves of the thermal disk emission are computed at infrared and optical wavelengths.
 We also report nominal light curves of non-thermal $\gamma$-ray emission, based on the assumption that the jet luminosity is controlled by the accretion power, which we can accurately measure from our simulations.
 These predictions can serve as a guide to interpreting AGNs (especially blazars) that exhibit periodicity at different wavelengths.
 We pay particular attention to the differentiating characteristics of eccentric versus circular binaries